TD-Community/LibGit2TD/README.md

 # LibGit2 Binding for Team Developer (SqlWindows)

 This project provides a language binding for **LibGit2**, making it possible to integrate Git functionality into **Team Developer (TD)** applications, also known as **SqlWindows**.
-It enables TD developers to leverage the full power of Git directly from their TD projects using a simple and intuitive API.
+It enables TD developers to leverage the full power of Git directly from their TD projects.

 ## What is LibGit2?